mnemnion/sandbox/doc/nockdown.md

 I'm going to attempt a cogent functional case against Operator 10, on two bases: one, demonstrating that no such operator is needed for jet-propulsion of Nock code, and two, showing that the compression-oriented approach can only be faster than hinting if the Nock interpreter is to be honest.
 The third, weakest case is simply that 10 is a macro and can be completely discarded in favor of convention if one really decided one needed it.

 Caveats: My understanding of Nock is by no means total.
 I have written a parser, but not yet an interpreter, because I am working on an industrial scale target acquisition and deployment system for the swatting of all flying creatures.
-I do not yet understand how Hoon works, but the scheme I'm proposing is so Hoon-compatible that it seems likely that Hoon is doing what I propose already.
+I do not yet understand how Hoon works, but the scheme I'm proposing is so Martian that it seems possible that Hoon is doing what I propose already.
 I have been unable to find references, or pieces of the Martian code that would confirm or deny this.

 First, let's look at Operator 10.
 Again: My understanding of Nock is by no means total, I have a working parser but no interpreter yet.
 Furthermore, I grok Hoon only poorly.
 I cannot tell if my proposal would break everything, but I hope at least that if Hoon is well designed (and I trust this), the breakage would be limited to the Nock/Jet region and would not extend to the syntax of Hoon code.